nereaSuacab/FinalProject---SocialData24.github.io/posts/covid.md

 # Geographical Analysis
 As it has been explained in [Geographical Distribution of Passenger Traffic](passengerStudy.md), COVID-19 is one of the historical facts we can see by taking a quick look at the visualizations.

-Figure 2 provides a nuanced view of the pandemic's effects, particularly regarding the implementation of travel restrictions across different regions.
-Notably, Europe experienced a sharp decline in flight volumes, mirroring the severity of the virus's impact on the continent.
+Figure 2 provides an overview of the effects of the pandemic, particularly in terms of the implementation of travel restrictions in the different regions.
+In particular, Europe experienced a sharp decline in flight volumes, reflecting the severity of the impact of the virus on the continent.

-Regions such as Asia, Europe, and Canada maintained lower flight volumes even as restrictions eased, reflecting ongoing caution and adherence to safety protocols.
-This cautious approach likely stemmed from concerns about potential virus resurgence and the emergence of new variants.
+Regions such as Asia, Europe and Canada maintained lower flight volumes even as restrictions were eased, reflecting continued caution and compliance with security protocols.
+This caution was likely due to concerns about the possible resurgence of the virus and the emergence of new variants.

-In contrast, regions like the US, Mexico, and the Middle East witnessed a gradual rebound in air travel activity starting in 2021.
-This resurgence can be attributed to several factors, including the successful rollout of vaccination campaigns, the gradual relaxation of travel restrictions, and pent-up demand for travel after prolonged periods of lockdowns and restrictions.
+In contrast, regions such as the US, Mexico and the Middle East experienced a gradual upturn in aviation activity from 2021 onwards.
+This resurgence can be attributed to several factors, including the success of vaccination campaigns, the gradual relaxation of travel restrictions and the pent-up demand for travel after long periods of blockades and restrictions.

 <iframe src="images/area_covid.html" width="100%" height="500px"></iframe>
 <p style="text-align:center; font-size:small;"><strong>Figure 2:</strong> <em>Yearly evolition of Regions form 2019 until 2023</em></p>